 *These things don’t exist!

-The military, also hallucinating, fired 1,400 shells at an hallucination, a nonexistent, disk-shaped object in the sky, years before Arnold’s 1947 sighting that is supposed to have started the panic, or maybe it was Japanese planes that failed to drop a single bomb?
+The military, also hallucinating, fired 1,400 shells at an hallucination, a nonexistent, disk-shaped object in the sky, years before Arnold’s 1947 sighting that is supposed to have started the panic, or maybe it was Japanese planes that failed to drop a single bomb or fire a single shot?

 There are some serious problems with this rationalisation and one would assume that those who are paid to mess around with minds would be aware of them: The disk shaped flying object has been with us throughout history, as can be seen from the painting below and in many others.